yutakochi/room/_posts/news/2025-10-01-postdoc-offer.md

 date: 2025-09-25
 ---

-I have received a postdoctoral offer from the Department of Physics at the Technical University of Denmark (DTU) today.
+I have received a postdoctoral offer from the Department of Physics at the Technical University of Denmark (DTU).

 I am looking forward to starting this new chapter.